MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/tutorial-unpackaged-deployment.md

         - To install 1.0 Preview 1 or 1.0 Experimental, search for **Microsoft.WindowsAppSDK**.
         - To install 0.8 Preview, search for **Microsoft.ProjectReunion**.

-5. You are now ready to use the [bootstrapper API](reference-framework-package-run-time.md) to initialize the [Bootstrapper](deployment-architecture.md#bootstrapper) component in your app.
-This enables you to use the Windows App SDK APIs in the app.
+5. You are now ready to use the [bootstrapper API](reference-framework-package-run-time.md) to dynamically take a dependency on the Windows App SDK framework package.
+This enables you to use the Windows App SDK APIs in your app.

     1. Add a new code file named **MddBootstrap.cs** to your project and add the following code to it.
 The [MddBootstrapInitialize](/windows/windows-app-sdk/api/win32/mddbootstrap/nf-mddbootstrap-mddbootstrapinitialize) and [MddBootstrapShutdown](/windows/windows-app-sdk/api/win32/mddbootstrap/nf-mddbootstrap-mddbootstrapshutdown) functions shown in this code example are available via the Windows App SDK NuGet package.